Stress Models¶

 All stress models have three basic methods:

-which returns the effective pressure, which is usually the vertical stress minus the formation pressure.
+get_summarywhich returns details of the stress modelvertical_stresswhich returns the vertical stress of the model based upon some input properties, e.g. depth.effective_stresswhich returns the effective pressure, which is usually the vertical stress minus the formation pressure.

 Additional properties or keyword arguments to each method can be added as differentiators when models become more complex.

 There are two basic types of stress models but users can define their own to fit the current API.
-The two basic types are functional models FStressModel
+The two basic types are functional models FStressModel and linear gradient models LGStressModel.

 from digirock import FStressModel, LGStressModel